DavidGomesh/aircraft-landing-problem/MS02_ExecutiveSummary.md

 ## Properties

 ### AgendaProperties
-It imports necessary `Runway` and `Aircraft` classes and generators from other property suites.

-- The `AgendaProperties` object defines a `Runway` object generator and an `Agenda` object generator.The `genAgenda` generator generates an `Agenda` object from a list of `Aircraft` objects ordered by goal integer value.

-- The property method specifies a property-based test that determines whether the resulting `Agenda` object has non-empty lists of `Aircraft` and `Runway` objects.
-The forAll function does the test using a large number of randomly generated inputs.
+- This code creates a Scala object called `AgendaProperties` with the property `GeneratedAgenda`.
+The ScalaCheck library is used by the property to produce random test data for the `genAgenda` function.

+- The `genAgenda` function generates a list of runways, as well as a list of aircraft, which are sorted by target time.
+The property ensures that neither runways nor aircraft lists are empty.

 ### AircraftProperties
 - The `genAircraft` method generates random `Aircraft` instances by using generators for its characteristics such as Identifier, ClassType, NonNegativeInteger, and Option[AircraftEmergency].